precice/tutorials/flow-over-heated-plate/README.md

 ## Setup

-This scenario consists of one fluid and one solid participant and it is described by Vynnycky et al. [1].
+This scenario consists of one fluid and one solid participant and it is inspired by Vynnycky et al. [1].
 A fluid enters in a channel with temperature 300K, where it comes in contact with a solid plate, which is heated from below at a constant temperature of 310K.

 ![img](images/tutorials-flow-over-heated-plate-example.png)